Lednerb/opentracker-docker/README.md

 [Best wishes to the creators of opentracker!](http://erdgeist.org/arts/software/opentracker/) opentracker is _beerware_ so feel free to donate those guys a drink ;-)

-If you like my work you can spend some bitcoins here ['cause I don't drink any beer ;-)]
+If you like my work you can spend some bitcoins here ['cause I don't drink any beer]

 [![Bitcoin Donation](https://img.shields.io/badge/Donate-with%20Bitcoins-orange.svg?style=flat-square)](https://donate.lednerb.de/?opentracker-docker)